 All of the above are widely considered good practice, and techniques recommended in The Pragmatic Programmer.

 When to stop being paranoid and pessimistic

-You should never stop being paranoid or pessimistic, but when interacting with non-technical people, you need to change your game face.
+You should never stop being paranoid or pessimistic, but when interacting with non-technical people, you should probably change your game face.